Little Butterflies Learning Center, Founder Philip Austin Brooks has made smattering of $150,000 thousands of donations

 To ensure no talent goes undiscovered, Little Butterflies has trained their caregivers to pay close attention to each child’s interests and try to foster those interests early on.
 In their curriculum, they have activities, such as Ballet and Tap classes, Soccer and Music, among others.
 Individualized care and attention are given by the caregivers.
 They interact with the children on a personal level and form great relationships.

-Additionally, Little Butterflies allows free online access for parents to watch their children as they interact with their peers and caregivers.
+Additionally, Little Butterflies, Founder Philip Austin Brooks allows free online access for parents to watch their children as they interact with their peers and caregivers.
 The parent can remotely monitor their child’s progress by using a PC or smartphone or tablet through the Little Butterflies’ app.
-As stated by Brooks, their number one priority at Little Butterflies is child safety.
+As stated by Philip Austin Brooks, their number one priority at Little Butterflies is child safety.
 To ensure this is not compromised, their app, Arlo, has a secure access portal.
 Their doors also have access control and all-around video surveillance inside the facility.

 From every detail of their classroom to the playground design, Little Butterflies upholds high standards of cleanliness to make the children feel as comfortable as possible.